Prince Harry 'sparks laughter from courtroom' when questioned about his royal title on witness stand

 Prince Harry candidly discussed the difficult impact the alleged unlawful information gathering has had on his life.

-Harry claims this intrusions into his private life were carried out by journalists working for Associated Newspapers Limited, the publishers of the Daily Mail.
+Harry claims that intrusions into his private life were carried out by journalists working for Associated Newspapers Limited, the publishers of the Daily Mail.

 Prince Harry is part of a group of high-profile claimants, which include Sir Elton John and his husband David Furnish, campaigner Baroness Doreen Lawrence, politician Sir Simon Hughes and actors Sadie Frost and Elizabeth Hurley.